tilt-dev/tilt.build/docs/ci.md

 4) Deploys all Kubernetes resources.

-5) Waits until all servers and other Kubernetes resources are healthy.
+5) Waits until all servers and other resources are healthy.

 `tilt ci` defaults to log-streaming mode.
 The web UI is still accessible, but the terminal will be a simple log stream.